ConnWill/markdownpage/README.md

 # Home Page
 ## Hi, My Name is Will Conn

-I am a student of CSE.
-And I do coding for pass time and I like to pass time making websites in markdown.
+I am a Senior at the University of Missouri, and these are some important pieces of information about me and my life.

 Navigate my website using these links